AnthonyOGorman/sgminer-strayacoin/README.md

 **sgminer-strayacoin implements scrypt-inv, the algorithm used by Strayacoin.**

+You can find a Strayacoin pool here: https://strayacoin.coinlab.cc/

 ## Introduction

 This is a multi-threaded multi-pool GPU miner with ATI GPU monitoring,